artjHom00/nuxt3-saas-boilerplate-docs/content/4. types/features-props.md

 ## Props

-The `FeatureProps` type accepts the following props
+The `FeaturesProps` type accepts the following props

 #### Required Props